phillycommunitywireless/docs/docs/device-configs/configure-ap-mesh.md

 ## Setup Steps

-### Set static IP on computer

-Follow the instructions here: [Setting a static IP for your computer](./static-ip.md)

 ### Wire up your AP Mesh Unit.

-1. Plug the PoE injector into an outlet, or power strip.
+1. Plug the Power-over-Ethernet injector into an outlet, or power strip.
 2. Connect the `POE` port of the injector to the AP Mesh Unit with an ethernet cable.
 3. Connect the `LAN` port of the injector to your computer, using the USB Ethernet adapter if you don't have an Ethernet port.
    ![Ports](../assets/images/mesh/Ports.jpeg)